dylanlanigansmith/twos/README.md

 I write another operating system from scratch, because this is fun right?

-Ideas:
+So far it is going well.
+Memory management all setup, ready for porting my first OS to continue!

+**notes to self:

-- memory management before anything else
+- memory management before anything else **mostly done**
     - pmm [**done**]
     - vmm
         - page fault handler *todo*